-MinebeaMitsumi Group (Thailand)
+MinebeaMitsumi Group (Thailand) Code of Conduct

 Our parent company, MinebeaMitsumi Inc., is committed to be not only an organization that pursues profits through free and fair competitions but also an entity that broadly provides usefulness to the society.
 Under these circumstances, compliance (observance of laws and ethical principles) is regarded as an important element of business management.
 In addition, our parent company is conducting business transactions in a fair and sincere manner towards its stakeholders from the viewpoint of corporate governance.
 In other words, MinebeaMitsumi Inc. has duties to fulfill its social responsibility and improve its corporate value not only by complying with laws and regulations but also, as a corporate citizen, by conducting appropriate and fair business management based on corporate ethics.

 MinebeaMitsumi Group has upheld five rules as basic management principles: “Be a company of which employees are proud to be a part”, “Gain the trust of customers”, “Meet the expectation of shareholders”, “Be welcomed by the local community”, and “Contribute to the international community”.
 It has been clarified that an earnest and serious attitude toward stakeholders such as shareholders, customers, business partners, employees, government agencies, and the society is a fundamental building block of MinebeaMitsumi business.
 MinebeaMitsumi Group has also strived to achieve highly transparent management.